kintoproj/kintohub/core/README.md

 [![slack](https://img.shields.io/badge/slack-kintoproj-brightgreen)](https://slack.kintohub.com)

-Kinto Core is the main API server called by the dashboard and the CLI.
+Kinto Core is the main API server called by the Kinto Dashboard and Kinto CLI.
 It is a gRPC server that interacts with Kubernetes.
 It also contains the main types used by all the sub API (build, deploy, etc).

 ## Requirements